TokyoWarfare/Osmo-GPS-Controller-Extended/docs/getting_started_guide.md

 * **Interactive Operations**: Based on the established connection, execute interactive commands such as shooting, recording, mode switching, sleep, wake-up, GPS pushing, etc.

-We use **Establish Connection** as an entry point to help you quickly gain an overall understanding of this demo:
+We use **Establish Connection** as an entry point to help you quickly gain an overall understanding of this open-source demo:

 * First, the **open source protocol** used is the **DJI R SDK** protocol.
 For detailed instructions, please refer to: [Protocol Parsing Documentation](./protocol.md).